LonnyGomes/urly/README.md

 This is basic REST API documentation.
 We eventually will move this to use swagger.

+> **NOTE:** For now, any root URL that does not match a path in the `/app` folder will be redirected to Google.
+Once an implementation is in place, this will change.
+As a test, navigate to http://localhost:3000/cafe1234.

 ### GET /url/:shortId

 Gets full URL from short id.